unswexplains/unswexplains.github.io/9486689d5366/content.md

 WA    2020-12-31  2,670,200
 ```

 Once it's clear when these populations are for, you can judge whether the data is useful.
 Are populations at the end of 2020 current enough for your purposes?
-If not, you'll need to get data that is more current.
+If not, you'll need to get data that is more current